 When heard: occasionally when outside light levels are very low - typically in the early morning.

-From where: in the KL, from the passenger side bathroom door pocket or from the passenger side cabinet just forward of the pocket. in the GL, from the cabinet over the galley.
+From where: in the KL, from the passenger side bathroom door pocket or from the passenger side cabinet just forward of the pocket.

+in the GL, from the cabinet over the galley.

 Source: Solar Controller What's happening: The Solar Controller is searching for light to harvest from the solar panels.
 The clicking is the controller's input relay cycling as the controller periodically retries its search.

 You may or may not hear this sound.
 Clicking is more likely on 2019 models that have not had the Version 1.57 firmware upgrade, but varies from rig to rig.
 User Controls: none.

-Noise 5 and 6: The sound of silence.
+Noise 5: The sound of silence.

 When heard: never.

 From where: nowhere.

-Source: Alternator Control Module and Alternator

-What's happening: The Alternator Control Module (#5) operates silently, the alternator only when the engine is on, and since it's located in the engine compartment it can't be heard
+Source: Alternator Control Module and Alternator What's happening: The Alternator Control Module (#5) operates silently, the alternator only when the engine is on, and since the alternator is located in the engine compartment it can't be heard over the roar of the engine.

 User Controls: none.